ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/the-kinks-vinyl-book-giveaway.markdown

 disable-form: false
 is_promoted: true
 has_entry_page: true
-title: "Win the official vinyl and book from 'The Kinks Are The Village Green Preservation\
+title: "‘Win The Kinks classic album 'The Kinks Are The Village Green Preservation\
-  \ Society' exhibition!"
+  \ Society’ on vinyl and accompanying book!"
 competition-description: "<p>The Kinks have released a 50th Anniversary Edition of\
   \ one of the greatest British rock albums of all time 'The Kinks Are The Village\
   \ Green Preservation Society'.
 To celebrate the 50th Anniversary and their brand\